How to Become a Jewelry Designer in 2026

 • Custom design and repair shops

-• Online jewelry brands or e-commerce businesses
+• Online jewelry brands and e-commerce businesses

 • Self-employed or freelance workshops